-- Depreciation and amortization; - Stock-based compensation expense; - Costs related to the discontinuation of our convenient breakfast product line; - Costs related to the dissolution of the Ovabrite, Inc. variable interest entity; - Benefit or provision for income taxes as applicable; - Interest expense: - Change in fair value of contingent consideration; and - Interest income.
+- Depreciation and amortization,

+- Stock-based compensation expense,

+- · Costs related to the discontinuation of our convenient breakfast product line,

+- Benefit or provision for income taxes as applicable,

+- · Interest expense,

+- Change in fair value of contingent consideration, and

+- Interest income.

-Adjusted EBITDA is a financial measure that is not required by, or presented in accordance with, GAAP.
+Adjusted EBITDA is a financial measure that is not required by, or presented in accordance with GAAP.
 We believe that Adjusted EBITDA, when taken together with our financial results presented in accordance with GAAP, provides meaningful supplemental information regarding our operating performance and facilitates internal comparisons of our historical operating performance on a more consistent basis by excluding certain items that may not be indicative of our business, results of operations or outlook.
 In particular, we believe that the use of Adjusted EBITDA is helpful to our investors as it is a measure used by management in assessing the health of our business, determining incentive compensation and evaluating our operating performance, as well as for internal planning and forecasting purposes.